mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ### **Phylogenetic Diversity**

+Phylogenetic diversity is a measure of biodiversity in a population or set of species.
+In this project, phylogenetic diversity is defined as the number of internal nodes in the tree plus the number of extant taxa, minus one.
+This metric assumes that all branches from parent to child have a length of one.
+Extant taxa are groups of organisms that are still present in the tree, and have not died out (become extinct).

 We decided that I would use phylogenetic diversity as our metric for comparison.
 I could have also used evolutionary distinctiveness, however, phylogenetic diversity is a highly applicable trait among trees, and it is easy to calculate, making it a desirable metric for comparison.

-Within systematics and my models, phylogenetic diversity is defined as the number of internal nodes in the tree plus the number of extant taxa, minus one.
-This metric assumes that all branches from parent to child have a length of one.

 As tree depth increases, the overall phylogenetic diversity also increases.
 This is very clearly illustrated in all 3 of my models and is shown in the graph below.